PriyankaNigotia6/sampleash/task-priyanka.md

 	✓	Ngstyles
 	✓	Ngfor
 =======Debugging=========
-	✓	Breakpoints by DC>Sources>Webpack>.>src
+		Breakpoints by DC>Sources>Webpack>.>src
-	✓	Sourcemaps concept
+		Sourcemaps concept
-	✓	Augury
+		Augury
 ==Advance Components==DB====
-	✓	Component communication
+		Component communication
+		Getter and Setter
-	✓	components:custom property binding
+		components:custom property binding
-	✓	@input()
+		@input()
-	✓	Property alias
+		Property alias
-	✓	@output
+		@output
-	✓	View Encapsulation using shadow dom but as all browser dont implement it that’s why angular emulates it ✓	Configuring view Encapsulation
+		View Encapsulation using shadow dom but as all browser dont implement it that’s why angular emulates it Configuring view Encapsulation
-	✓	Local references in template to get html element & pass it to the method from template as it is accessible to complete template
+		Local references in template to get html element & pass it to the method from template as it is accessible to complete template
-	✓	Access Local references through @ viewchild decorator to get native html element ✓	Ngcontent directive to projected complete html
+		Access Local references through @ viewchild decorator to get native html element ✓	Ngcontent directive to projected complete html
 	◦	Lifecycle implements all  events & check there availability: check it later
 =======Directives===========